Inside: As parents, we have expectations for our kids. What if they choose another path, we can be sure that God has a plan for our kid’s lives.

 I tried to think of a few Bible stories to reinforce this post because we know that we aren’t the first parents on the planet to desire great things for our kids.

-Samson in the Bible was born and dedicated to God as a Nazirite.
-Which meant he was to be used for God’s service, and he wasn’t supposed to cut his hair, drink alcohol, or touch dead bodies.
+Samson in the Bible was dedicated to God as a Nazirite.
+This meant he was to be used for God’s service, and he wasn’t supposed to cut his hair, drink alcohol, or touch dead bodies.

 When Samson became of age, he wanted to marry a Philistine woman.